ReRiva/pands-problem-sheet/README.md

 * ### Week 4

-For week 4 a small program was created to simulate the Collatz Conjecture [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) using an integer provided by the user.
+For week 4 a small program was created to simulate the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) using an integer provided by the user.
 Where any positive integer after run through certain arithmetic operations (if the integer is even it will be divided by 2 and and the integer is odd it will be multiplied by 3 and add 1) will eventually result in 1.
 The program did that by checking a if the number was not 1 to begin with.
 If not then module of 2 was used to check if the number was even or odd to apply the corresponding arithmetic function and repeating that and printing the results until the result was equal to 1.

 * ### Week 5